+History Minor

-History Minor: A minor focusing on the history of the United States and/or other world regions, depending on the student's interests.
-Students must take four upper-level courses in history (a total of 12 credits at the 3000 level or above).
+A minor in History is an excellent companion to other degrees, offering students the opportunity to enhance their writing, critical thinking, and oral/written communication skills.
+Students must take four upper-level courses in history (at total of 12 credits at the 3000 level or above.)